iTwin/imodel-transformer/sheet-transformation.md

         throw new Error("Failed to open snapshot iModel.");
       }

-      // Get the sheet data from the snapshot (this will contain the sheet data) const arr: any = [];
+      // Get the sheet data from the snapshot.
+Note this imodel has one sheet. const arr: any = [];
       const query = "SELECT * FROM BisCore.Sheet";
       seedDb.withPreparedStatement(query, (statement) => {